 Change of name

-Bluecoat has long been synonymous with quality education and a history of inclusion and success and consequently in 2014 when Bluecoat Academy became a Multi Academy Trust the name of the Trust became Bluecoat Academies Trust.
-We are proud of our name and our history and by changing our name we believe we are strengthening our Trust not weakening it.
+Bluecoat has long been synonymous with quality education and a history of inclusion and success, and consequently in 2014 when Bluecoat Academy became a Multi Academy Trust, the name of the Trust became Bluecoat Academies Trust.
+We are proud of our name and our history but having now changed our name to Archway Learning Trust, we believe we are strengthening our Trust, not weakening it.
 We believe passionately in school to school support, developing staff, school improvement and giving our young people the best possible opportunities to grow, flourish and be successful within the context of a strong faith community.
-This activity has never been exclusive but being rigidly connected to one school, can bring fear about autonomy and opportunity that we wish to demonstrate is unfounded.
-The name change provides a more neutral space where schools can come together to work alongside each other in a genuinely collegiate way to create the best education possible.
+This activity has never been exclusive, and being perceived as rigidly connected to one school could bring fear about autonomy and lack of opportunity that we wish to demonstrate is unfounded.
+The name change provides a more neutral space where schools can come together to work alongside each other in a genuinely collegiate way, and to create the best education possible.